 As a scholar with an international perspective and reputation, his writing can be found in the key faculty development journals in Britain, North America and Australasia.
 His most recent contribution was a chapter on Biases in Grading for a UK-publication Assessment Matters edited by Sally Brown.

 Neil has written best-selling educational textbooks on Consumer Education and Economics.
 He has authored books for the general public, for faculty, students and most recently VARK for business applications.
-His collection of effective and practical communication and training strategies is included in the book 55 Strategies for Teaching that has had sales worldwide.
+His collection of effective and practical communication and training strategies is included in the book 55 Strategies for Teaching that is used by many effective teachers.
 The seminal work on VARK was published in 1992 as Not Another Inventory, Rather a Catalyst for Reflection, in To Improve the Academy, Vol. 11, 1992, page 137.

-He has a deep interest in learning and faculty development and a passion for fine furniture making and family.
+He has a deep interest in learning and faculty development and a passion for solid-wood furniture making, beekeeping and family.

 NEW ZEALAND and AUSTRALIAN WORKSHOPS